-6. Think of an activity your loved one enjoyed doing while they were alive, and then give that experience as a gift to someone else.
+6. Think of an activity your loved one enjoyed doing while they were alive, and then give that experience as a gift to someone else (or invite them to do the experience with you).
 You can also give away an experience they wanted to do but never were able to.
 Was there something they wanted to do for Christmas or somewhere they wanted to go but never had the chance?

 I know a lady who gave a brand new skateboard to her nephew in honor of her son who loved extreme sports.

 I have a very dear friend in my grief group who had planned to take his wife to a new movie theater.
 He gave my husband and me a gift certificate to the movie theater and shared how he and his wife planned to go there and told us to enjoy our gift in their honor.
 His gift meant so very much to me!

 7. Continue to shop for your loved one and donate the gifts to whoever God places on your heart.
 For example: If you had a precious child who died, consider buying your child the toys/gifts you normally would have given them, then give those gifts to a child who is in need through the Salvation Army or Angel Tree.
 You can also give them to a family member or friend, too.
 I still buy a gift for my sister and give it anonymously to someone every year.

 8. Anonymously pre-pay for someone’s gas at the gas station.
 Go to the attendant and buy a gift card with cash, explain what you’re doing, and tell them to give the gas gift card to the next person who looks like they could use it or to someone who may need cheering up.

 9. If you know of someone who is going through grief, consider being their “Secret Santa.”
 Send them a gift card to your loved one’s favorite restaurant, buy and send them your loved one’s favorite book or CD (or other small gift) with a note telling them they’re cared about.